 There is a healthy collection of usage examples in the examples/ folder of this repository.
 These highlight more features, but also serve as documentation, so be sure to check them out.

 Usage of BeamNGpy requires BeamNG.tech to be installed.
-Builds of
+For commercial use,

-BeamNG.tech are made available for non-commercial use upon request using
+available for research and academic use upon request using this form.

 Once downloaded, you can use the environment variable